The Henri J.M. Nouwen Archives and Research Collection

 Donating Material to the Archives

 The Archives actively pursues and accepts donation of material by or about Henri Nouwen.
 Letters, notes, audio and videocassettes, transcripts of talks, manuscripts and other material would be of great interest and value to the Archives.
-Please contact the Curator to discuss your interest further.
+Please contact the Archivist to discuss your interest further.
+See the Henri Nouwen Letter Project for more detailed information about our ongoing efforts to collect and preserve material by Nouwen.